IDEA-120/Course-Materials/SCHEDULE.md

 ### Week 1
 #### Week of January 10, 2022: Course Introduction

 This first week you should review the [course syllabus](SYLLABUS.md) and access your first lecture, reading, and assignments.
-I (Tiffany) will hold open office hours on Thursday, January 14, via Zoom.
+We'll have our first discussion on the reading below on Thursday.
 Zoom invite details are on Blackboard.

 DUE **Thursday, January 13**:
 * Review [course syllabus](SYLLABUS.md)